ElenaShadskaja/tutorials/tutorials/devdest-test02/dd/moved/tags.md

 ---
 title: Tutorial for tag testing 1608 18-00
-description: Part 10 of 10, Now connect your IoT Services to an SAP HANA XS shared instance and show the data using SAP HANA XS
+description: moved to dd/ moved 1708 Part 10 of 10, Now connect your IoT Services to an SAP HANA XS shared instance and show the data using SAP HANA XS
 tags: [ tutorial>l:product/mobile, tutorial>beginner]
 primary_tag: tutorial:product/mobile